-Due to the measures surrounding Covid-19, PREMIUM may look slightly different in the coming period from previous years.
+Due to potential future measures surrounding Covid-19, PREMIUM might look again slightly different in the coming period.

-At the time of writing this manual, most components of the programme, such as workshops and central events are planned to take physically place at EDLAB's Tapijn X building or at external venues, while others might be organized in an online setting, depending on the preferences of the participants (such as team meetings, client meetings and/or meetings with the Coach).
+At the time of writing this handbook, most components of the programme, such as workshops and central events are planned to take physically place at EDLAB's Tapijn X building or at external venues, while others might be organized in an online setting, depending on the preferences of the participants (such as team meetings, client meetings and/or meetings with the Coach).